-I would like to take this opportunity to introduce myself to you as the author of this book.
+I want to take this opportunity to introduce myself to you as the author of this book.
 I do not have a Master's Degree in Divinity or a Doctorate in Theology.
-What I do have, I want to share with you.
+But what I do have, I want to share with you.
 That is my life story and what God has personally done for me.
-It is my hope that you will see that there really is a God in this vast Universe Who is interested in you on a personal level.
-He knows how many hairs each of us have on our heads [Matthew 10:30] and has tremendous longings for you just as an earthly parent longs for their estranged son or daughter to come home and renew the relationship they once shared.
+I hope that you will see that there really is a God in this vast Universe that is interested in you on a personal level.
+He even knows how many hairs you have on your head (Matthew 10:30), and has tremendous longings for you just as an earthly father has for his estranged son or daughter to come home and renew the relationship they once shared.

-There is a story in the Bible when Jesus cast out a legion (3,000 – 5,000) of demons from a man who had been possessed by them.
+There is a story in the Bible in which Jesus cast out a legion (3-5 thousand) of demons from a man who had been possessed by them.
 The story is found in Luke 8:26-40.
-After Jesus had cast out the demons from him, the man sought Jesus that he might stay with Him, "but Jesus sent him away, saying, Return to thine own house, and show how great things God hath done for thee.
-And he went his way, and published throughout the whole city how great things Jesus had done unto him.
-And it came to pass when Jesus was returned, the people gladly received him: for they were all waiting for Him” (Luke 8:38-40, emphasis added).
-When Jesus had first cast out the demons, the people of that area "besought Him [Jesus] to depart from them" (Luke 8:37); they did not want anything to do with Him (much like many of us do initially when told about Jesus), but when Jesus came back "they were all waiting for Him" because of the testimony of that one man who had told everyone what Jesus personally had done for him.
+After Jesus had cast out the demons from him, the man sought Jesus that he might go with Him, "but Jesus sent him away, saying, Return to thine own house, and show how great things God hath done for thee.
+And he went his way and published throughout the whole city how great things Jesus had done unto him.
+And it came to pass when Jesus was returned, the people gladly received him: for they were all waiting for Him" (emphasis added).
+When Jesus had cast out the demons, the people of that area "besought Him to depart from them" (Luke 8:37).
+They did not want anything to do with Him initially, much like many of us when first told about Jesus, but when Jesus came back "they were all waiting for Him" because of the testimony of that one man who had told everyone what Jesus had done for him.
 This man had not been trained in the theological schools of his day, but he had a personal testimony to tell of what Jesus had done for him, that touched the hearts of all who heard.

-During high school I became one of the class comedians.
+During high school, I became one of the class comedians.
 I would do anything for a laugh, even being disruptive at times.
-I wanted attention and this was my means of getting that attention; even at others' expense.
+I needed attention, and this was my means of getting that attention; even at others' expense.
 I did not care what others, especially adults, thought of me.
-Years later in the early 1980’s, I took a sociology course, where as part of my course I worked in a child care facility at the college and then had to write a report on my experience.
+Years later, in the early 1980s, I took a sociology course, and for part of my grade I worked in a childcare facility at the college and then had to write a report on my experience.
 There were two of us men working at the same time, and I could not help but notice that the children gravitated to us males rather than the females who were working there.
-Most of the children came from fatherless homes and those children seemed to long for a father figure that was missing in their lives.
-Very sad as I think about that now and how thirty-five years later that problem has only escalated and is a contributing factor to what society is seeing today as a result of those fatherless homes.
-When I had a young family it was difficult for me, not having had a father for a role model, to be the type of father to my children that they needed.
+Most of the children came from fatherless homes, and those children seemed to long for a father figure that was missing in their lives.
+Very sad as I think about that now and how thirty-five years later that problem has only escalated and is a major contributing factor to what society is seeing today as a result of those fatherless homes.
+When I had a young family, it was difficult for me not having had a father for a role model, to be the type of father to my children that they needed.
 I know I failed them in many ways.
-I had no one that I could look back upon for an example of what to do and how to handle situations.
+I had no one that I could look back upon for examples of what to do and how to handle situations.

-I could not wait to get out of high school, and I am not sure why.
+I could not wait to get out of high school, and I am not sure why?
 I had no goals or purposes; I just knew that I did not like going to school.
-My senior year I skipped lots of days.
+My senior year, I skipped many days.
 My grades continued to slide as I progressed through high school, but I never failed.
-And with all this came something else that became a part of my character – lying.
+With all this came something else that became a part of my character – lying.
 And where did that start?
-When and how did I learn to lie?
-I am by no means putting down and condemning my dear mother who had to endure all that I was going through, but I can remember her telling me, when I was just a child, when the phone would ring to tell whoever it was that she was not at home.
+When and how did I first learn to lie?
+I am by no means putting down and condemning my dear mother who had to endure all that I was going through, but I can remember her telling me when the phone would ring to tell whoever it was that she was not at home.
 That is where it started.
 In little and seemingly innocent things, and it eventually led to bigger things.
 Lying is such a terrible curse for the one who does it.
 The Bible tells us, "Lying lips are an abomination to the LORD" (Proverbs 12:22).
 When you become entangled in lying, you are in a deadly web, where one lie leads to another lie, and then another lie, and on and on.
 You can never tell the truth for that would expose the whole sordid mess.
-But you have to continually remember what lies you have told so you can keep from being exposed.
-What a mess lying gets one into.
-It really prevents relationships from developing and tends to break up relationships when people discover you are a liar and cannot be trusted.
+You have to continually remember what lies you have said so you can keep from being exposed.
+What a mess you can get into when you lie.
+It prevents relationships from developing and tends to break up those bonds when people discover you are a liar and cannot be trusted.

-Then there was the stealing; stealing from my mother, from my neighbors, from my friends, from businesses and from my employers.
-I became addicted to stealing and the rush of adrenaline it gave me.
-I just could not stop; just like I could not stop anything else I became involved in, and it was becoming a part of me and who I was.
+Then there was the stealing; stealing from my mother, neighbors, friends, businesses, and from my employers.
+I became addicted to it and the rush of adrenaline it gave me.
+I could not stop.
+Just like I could not stop anything else I became involved in, and it was becoming a part of me and who I was.

 And then there was the language.
 I became a foul-mouthed individual who had no consideration for those around me who had to listen to it.

 My run-ins with the law after high school usually involved the abuse of alcohol.
 I was an embarrassment to my poor mother.
-I can remember meeting a former childhood neighbor who had not seen me for quite a number of years and by that time my children had already grown up and left home and what he said to me.
+I can remember meeting a former childhood neighbor who had not seen me for many years, and by that time, my children had already grown up and left home and what he said to me.
 I was a good-for-nothing blankety-blank in his eyes, and he told me so right in a public restaurant.
 He remembered me from my past.
 I agreed with him, and that seemed to change his whole attitude towards me and took the wind out of his sails.
+He could see that I had changed.
 We became friends and would always visit with each other whenever we saw one another.

-When I reached my job assignment in Vietnam, I met two individuals who were seriously trying to end their lives by drinking themselves to death.
-I joined their company and every night we would attempt to finish off two royal quarts (a royal quart contains 40 oz. instead of the normal 32 oz.) of alcohol before we passed out, and then one of us would have to pick up our Colonel in the morning while we were still half drunk.
-That went on for two months, when one night I entered into a room where a number of guys were gathered, and they were all sitting around and passing a "joint."
-That was my first experience with marijuana which would become my new additional addiction for the next five years and was why I could not have handled state-side military duty after having spent 10 months being "stoned."
+When I reached my job assignment in Vietnam, I met two individuals who were intent on ending their lives by drinking themselves to death.
+I joined their company, and every night we would attempt to finish off two royal quarts (a royal quart contains 40 oz. instead of the usual 32 oz.) of alcohol before we passed out, and then one of us would have to pick up our Colonel in the morning while we were still half drunk.
+That went on for two months when one night, I entered into a room where several guys were sitting around, passing a "joint."
+That was my first experience with marijuana, which would become my new additional addiction for the next five years and was why I could not have handled state-side duty after having spent ten months being "stoned."
 Out of the 500 enlisted men that were not "lifers" in our company, there were five that were not into smoking marijuana, but they were alcoholics.
 Most of us drank heavily and smoked "pot" continuously, so we were doubly addicted.
 The boredom was at times unbearable unless in an altered state of consciousness.
 Reality was just something I was not very good at handling.
-Remember I lived in a world in which I had filled with lies.
+Remember, I lived in a world in which I had filled with lies.

-I left Vietnam with two kilos of marijuana in a refrigerator that I shipped home courtesy of Uncle Sam.
+I left Vietnam with two kilos of marijuana sent home in a refrigerator that I shipped home courtesy of Uncle Sam.
 I lost nearly all of my high school friends over my involvement in drugs, and I never really blamed them.
-I was pretty “messed up” in their minds, but not in my own mind: but I made a bunch of new "friends" that summer over marijuana.
-It did not take long to acquire a new substance abuse called LSD and over the next three years I experienced things that cannot be explained to those who have never become involved in hallucinogens.
-I could write a book on those experiences, but to most it would not make sense.
-Let me just say this about those three years: at the end of that time I was what I have since self-diagnosed myself as having been a paranoid schizophrenic.
-I heard voices and saw beings and things that others did not see.
-What all started out in fun ended up in a frightening nightmare; only it was not a nightmare but a frightening living reality that seemed to have no ending.
-I will tell you a few experiences that you can possibly relate to.
+I was pretty messed up in their minds, but not in my mind.
+I made a bunch of new "friends" that summer over marijuana.
+It did not take long to acquire an additional substance abuse called LSD, and over the next three years, I experienced things that cannot be understood by those who have never become involved in hallucinogens.
+I could write a book on those experiences, but to most, it would not make sense.
+Let me say this about those three years: at the end of that time, I was what I have since self-diagnosed myself as having been a paranoid schizophrenic.
+I heard voices and saw people and things that others did not see or hear.
+What all started in fun ended up in a frightening nightmare.
+Only it was not a nightmare, but a terrifying living reality that seemed to have no end.
+I will tell you a few experiences that you may be able to comprehend.